Blow up of conductors: Introduction

 Blowup and normalization are fundamental operations in the study of varieties and singularities.
 While normalization modifies the non-normal locus defined by the conductor ideal, blow up modifies the locus defined by any given ideal.
 In typical cases the normalization is finite while blow ups are not.
 It is therefore a particular situation that the blow up of the conductor ideal yields the normalization.
 P.M.H.~Wilson described instances where this happens.
 He considers irreducible projective varieties over an algebraically closed field and proves the following results (see \cite[Cor.~1.4, Thm.~2.7, Rem.~2.8]{Wil78}).

-\begin{prp}[P.M.H.~Wilson] Given a curve $C$ with normalization $\wt C$ and with $C'$ the blow up of $C$ in its conductor ideal, then $\wt C=C'$. \end{prp}
+\begin{prp}[Wilson] Given a curve $C$ with normalization $\wt C$ and with $C'$ the blow up of $C$ in its conductor ideal, then $C'=\wt C$. \end{prp}

-\begin{thm}[P.M.H.~Wilson] The blow up $V'$ of a hypersurface in its conductor ideal $\C$ is the same as the normalization $\wt V$ if and only if the dualizing sheaf $\omega_{\wt V}$ is invertible.
-When $V$ is a surface, then $V'=\wt V$ if and only if $\wt V$ is Gorenstein. \end{thm}
+\begin{thm}[Wilson] The blow up $V'$ of a hypersurface in its conductor ideal $\C$ is the same as the normalization $\wt V$ if and only if the dualizing sheaf $\omega_{\wt V}$ is invertible.
+In particular, if $V$ is a surface, then $V'=\wt V$ if and only if $\wt V$ is Gorenstein. \end{thm}

+Ragni Piene generalized the \enquote{if}-part of Wilson's theorem to reduced (not necessarily irreducible) algebraic schemes over an algebraically closed field replacing the normalization by a finite birational morphism (see \cite[Prop.~(2.9)]{Pie78}).

+\begin{prp}[Piene] Let $f\colon Y\to X$ be a finite, birational morphism between Gorenstein schemes.
+Then $f$ is isomorphic to the blow up of the conductor of $Y$ in $X$. \end{prp}

-In this note we generalize Wilson's results with respect to all of the hypotheses made.
-We pass from irreducible projective varieties over an algebraically closed field to locally Noetherian schemes replacing hypersurfaces by Cohen--Macaulay schemes equipped with a canonical ideal sheaf.
-From our main result, Theorem~\ref{47} in \S\ref{42}, we deduce the following
+In this note we further generalize Wilson's results dropping the base field.
+We consider Cohen--Macaulay schemes equipped with a canonical (fractional) ideal sheaf.
+Our main result Theorem~\ref{47} generalizes Piene's result and yields

 \begin{thm} Let $X$ be a reduced Gorenstein Nagata scheme with Cohen--Macaulay normalization $\wt X\to X$.
 Denote by $\Bl_{\C_{\wt X/X}} X$ the blow up of $X$ in the conductor ideal $\C_{\wt X/X}$.
 Then $\wt X=\Bl_{\C_{\wt X/X}} X$ if and only if $\wt X$ is Gorenstein. \end{thm}